 Scheduling your routine furnace maintenance helps keep your furnace running up to thirty percent more efficient and helps extend the life of your system.
 But things could still stop working, and when they do, you may feel like there is always something else.

 This time it’s your blower, next time it’s your control board.
 Now you need to replace your flame sensor.

 By the way – what is a flame sensor?

-The way to determine if an unclean flame sensor is to blame for a furnace malfunction is to take a micro amp draw reading, which an expert heating technician can provide you.
+The way to diagnose if an unclean flame sensor is to blame for a furnace malfunction is to take a micro amp draw reading, which an expert heating technician can provide you.
 If a dirty flame sensor is the culprit, the technician will clean the sensor with steel wool.
-If dirt was the sole factor, we will see a significantly higher amp reading.
+If dirt was the sole factor, we will see a much higher amp reading.
 If the reading shows no change, the technician will carry on with the furnace repair diagnostic process.

 If you aren’t certain your furnace is going to survivie these last few weeks of winter, give Gordon's Service Experts a call and we’ll come out and perform a full furnace maintenance or a no-charge in-home estimate on a new HVAC system.